fpena213/mastermind_game/README.md

 The frontend was written in ```React```.
+For additional features, I added an ability to choose the level of difficulty for those who may want to make the game easier or harder.
+I also added a UI to show the current score and the highest score obtained.

 ### Code Structure
 Frontend code is in ```src``` directory, while backend code lives in ```server``` directory. ```public``` directory contains the entry point for the application when it is loaded in a web browser.
 It's the HTML file that includes the root element where React components are mounted.